 On Saturday I first spent a frustrating hour trying to find parking downtown.
 I gave up, and drove over to the Martin Luther King Jr. Center.
-It's an area where within two blocks you'll find a museum, Dr. King's and his wife's graves, his birth home, and Ebenezer Baptist Church, where Dr. King, his father, and maternal grandfather all preached.
-I had wanted to spend time there to photograph, and see the sites.
+It's an area where within two blocks you'll find a museum, Dr. King's and his wife's graves, his birth home, and the Ebenezer Baptist Church, where Dr. King, his father, and maternal grandfather, all preached.

 You can only visit Dr. King's birth home as part of a tour.
 And since US National Park Service run the place, everything is free, and tours are given by park rangers, uniforms and hats and all.
 Only 15 people are allowed in each tour.
 I had to come back on Sunday for an open spot.